(Article last updated: June 27, 2017)

 When to visit: At the end of an Epcot or Hollywood Studios day, or on a non-park day

-All of these resorts are accessed by walking so you can visit them in any order but I'll just start with The Beach Club which is the closest to Epcot) & The Yacht Club, which is right next to it.
+All of these resorts are accessed by walking so you can visit them in any order, but let's just start with The Beach Club (which is the closest to Epcot) & The Yacht Club, which is right next to it.

 While The Beach Club and Yacht Club are fabulous places to stay, there isn't a huge amount for non-guests to do here, but there are a few things:

 - Ask somebody at guest services about the Disney trivia scavenger hunt

 - Grab an ice cream at Beaches and Cream

 - Enjoy a campfire and movie on the beach in the evening (check the recreation schedule for details).
 Marshmallows and sticks are provided but other s'mores ingredients have to be purchased separately.